-Transfers of quoted or unquoted (listed or unlisted) securities are, in principle, exempt from both transfer tax and VAT.
-This exemption will not apply for transfers of unlisted securities of a company in the secondary market that tries to evade the tax that is payable on a direct transfer of real estate that it owns.
+Transfers of listed or unlisted securities are, in principle, exempt from both transfer tax and VAT.
+This exemption does not apply for transfers of unlisted securities of a company on a secondary market that tries to evade the tax payable on a direct transfer of real estate that it owns.
 For this purpose, Spanish law establishes certain cases where it is understood that there is an intention to evade tax.

 Restructuring transactions are also exempt from transfer tax.
-For these purposes, mergers, spin-offs, exchanges of shares, and certain in-kind contributions are considered to be restructuring transactions.
+For this purpose, mergers, spin-offs, exchanges of shares, and certain in-kind contributions are considered to be restructuring transactions.

 Stamp duty is mostly levied on notarial instruments and records documenting transactions that have an economic value and need to be registered in public registries (e.g. company, land, and industrial property registries).
 Stamp duty is incompatible with transfer tax and capital duty, but compatible with VAT.
 The general rate is between 0.75% and 1.5%, depending on the region of Spain and the taxable event.